xantux/euler-problems/README.md

 ## CAN I CONTRIBUTE TO THIS? ##
 **OF COURSE YOU CAN**

-- If you want to pull a solution with different language, I will not cover EVERY solution with all languages, fell free to submit a pull request.
+- If you want to pull a solution with different language, I will not cover EVERY problems with all languages, fell free to submit a pull request.
 - If you think that you have a faster, or better, solution, feel free to open an issue and we will discuss on it :-)

 This is a project from everyone to everyone, no doubt about it.
 Once a pull request will be merged you will became a **SOLVER** se the `SOLVER.md` file for further details